 Amprion Joins the Fight Against Parkinson’s Through Early Detection Testing

-FDA Grants Breakthrough Device Designation For Amprion’s PMCA Tests For Detection of Misfolded Alpha-Synuclein, Prion Known to Drive Parkinson’s
+The U.S. FDA Grants Breakthrough Device Designation For Amprion’s PMCA Tests For Detecting Misfolded Alpha-Synuclein (αSyn)–A Prion Known to Drive Parkinson’s Disease (PD)

-San Francisco, California—Amprion today announced its proprietary technology, Protein Misfolding Cyclic Amplification (PMCA) using CSF and plasma alpha-Synuclein (αS) to aid in the diagnosis of Parkinson’s Disease, received a Breakthrough Device designation from U.S. FDA.
+San Francisco, California—Amprion today announced its proprietary technology, Protein Misfolding Cyclic Amplification (PMCA) using CSF and plasma alpha-Synuclein (αSyn) to aid in the diagnosis of Parkinson’s Disease, received a Breakthrough Device designation from the U.S. FDA.

-Dr. Lebovitz acknowledges the support of three key partners in the development of Amprion’s breakthrough technology: The Michael J. Fox Foundation for Parkinson’s Research, National Institutes of Health SBIR/STTR programs, and McGovern Medical School at the University of Texas Health Science Center at Houston.
+Dr. Lebovitz acknowledges the support of three key partners in the development of Amprion’s breakthrough technology: The Michael J. Fox Foundation (MJFF) for Parkinson’s Research, the National Institutes of Health SBIR/STTR programs (NIH), and the McGovern Medical School at the University of Texas Health Science Center at Houston.

 “Efforts across Parkinson’s research seek to better define, measure, and treat alpha-synuclein pathology.
 This assay is a valuable tool in that work, and we’re proud that The Michael J. Fox Foundation could partner toward its development with funding, samples, and consult,” said Samantha Hutten, PhD, Senior Associate Director of Research Partnerships at The Michael J. Fox Foundation for Parkinson’s Research.

-The company anticipates market rollout of FDA-approved early detection testing for Parkinson’s within 18 months.
-Sign up for breakthrough updates from the forefront of the Prion War: Join The Fight for Brain Health
+Amprion anticipates commercial rollout of FDA-approved early detection testing for Parkinson’s within 18 months.
+Sign up for breakthrough updates from the forefront of the Prion War: Join The Fight for Brain Health.

 Amprion pioneers Prion Early Detection Testing℠ for Alzheimer’s and Parkinson’s.
 Its breakthrough technology tracks specific Prion biomarkers including Abeta, Tau, and Synuclein, prior to any clinical symptoms using CSF and blood.
 Early detection accelerates drug development pathways to stop the disease.
 The company anticipates launching early detection diagnostics in the next 18 months.
 Learn more and Join The Fight for Brain Health #JTFBrainHealth at https://AmprionMe.com.